Topical Maps Entities How It Works

 Checklist of enterprise needs—SAML, audit logs, data residency, vendor SLAs—and negotiation tips with vendors.

-Content Strategy for Viral Loop Design & Referral Programs
+Content strategy and topical authority plan for Viral Loop Design & Referral Programs

 The recommended SEO content strategy for Viral Loop Design & Referral Programs is the hub-and-spoke topical map model: one comprehensive pillar page on Viral Loop Design & Referral Programs, supported by 28 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Viral Loop Design & Referral Programs — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Viral Loop Design & Referral Programs.

 34